darkhelmet-gaming/Prism/README.md

 - `clean` - Clean dangerous blocks and item drops from the rollback area.
 - `drain` - Drain liquids within a rollback area.
 - `--no-group` - Prevent record grouping in lookups.
+Clicking on a single record will teleport you to those coordinates.

 ## Permissions